 Planning and preparation is often the most exciting part of any vacation.
 That’s true for diving holidays as well.
 What animals and plants are you going to see?
 Which pictures are going to be your most prized possessions?
 What foreign culture, food, and lifestyles are you going to enjoy?
 The mind is full of possibilities and it is super excited.
 It is very important to have all the right gears before going on a dive trip.
-You need the best fins, best masks, best cameras and best underwater watches.
+You need the best fins, best masks, best cameras and best dive watches.

 Diving and snorkeling are fun activities.
 You get to visit beautiful places and see a different view of the world.
 However, despite its slow, relaxing image, diving will actually put your body under a lot of stress.
 You will need both strength and stamina.
 You are less likely to have an injury or illness if you are physically fit, can cope with stress, and are better prepared.